TirthankarRoy007/Introduction/README.md

 I am a dynamic, dedicated, and determined individual who is always striving to reach my full potential.
 I am hardworking and proactive, and I always give 100% to whatever I do.
 I am also always looking for new opportunities to learn and grow.
- As a first-generation college student, I am familiar with the challenges that come with being the first in my family to attend college.
 However, I am also aware of the opportunities that come with this experience.
 I am committed to using my education to make a difference in the world, and I am passionate about working in a field that promotes equality, fairness, and inclusivity.
  In my spare time, I enjoy public speaking competitions, socializing, and being a part of the cheerleading team.
-I am also a part-time research assistant and a personal tutor for math, English, and science.
 I am always looking for new ways to challenge myself and grow as a person.
  I am confident that I have the skills and determination to be a champion in whatever I set my mind to.
 I am always learning and growing, and I am committed to making a difference in the world.